The Ultimate Guide to Silk

 Screen printing essentially involves "pushing" ink through a screen over a stencil.
 Silkscreens were initially made, as the name suggests, from silk cloth.
 These days you will find most frames are stretched with synthetic materials.
 However, the process remains the same.
 The cloth or mesh is stretched over and fixed to a frame (usually wood, sometimes plastic or aluminium).

-In the process of printing ink is dragged across the screen with a stiff piece of rubber known as a squeegee.
+In printing, ink is dragged across the screen with a stiff piece of rubber known as a squeegee.
 The ink dragged across the screen, and it is pushed through the holes between the fibres of the screen and onto the surface below.
 The amount of ink deposited on the screen is largely determined by the mesh size of the screen (the mesh size refers to the number of holes per square inch).

 A stencil is used to block out areas where the colour is not wanted.
 This stencil can be as simple as a piece of paper or plastic with a design cut out of it or, if longer print runs are required (paper stencils are generally only good for a few prints), special block out solutions are used.
-"Blockouts" come in several different forms.
-Some are cut out of a special type of plastic and require solvents to "melt" this to the screen.
-Some are brushed directly on to the areas to be blocked out.
-Some systems of "blockout" are photosensitive and can be developed under sunlight using positive transparencies, while some are developed not unlike photographs.
-Each form of "stencil" has its merits and limits.
-Some systems are water-soluble which means using acrylics may destroy them.
-It is important to make sure the silk screen blockout or stencil system that is to be used is compatible with water-based products (some are completely resistant to many solvents but water will destroy them).
-Silk screen system
+Derivan drawing fluid brushed directly onto the areas to be blocked out.
+And once dry, apply derivan "blockout" medium - leaving to dry and washing out the drawing fluid.
+Each form of "stencil" has its merits and limits. .
+It is essential to make sure the silkscreen Blockout or stencil system to be used is compatible with water-based products.

 Start by mixing thoroughly equal parts of print paste and acrylic.
 As different colours will have different rates of opacity, each colour may require a different ratio of print paste.